-London-born designer Philippa Radon has been perfecting her craft for over 30 years, guiding clients -- which range from corporate executives and celebrities to passionate homeowners -- to develop their personal home portfolio.
-Her creative approach and unique design and color tools help navigate them through the creative process using a combination of color mapping, layering, mindfulness and artistic flair.
+London-born designer Philippa Radon has been perfecting her craft for over 30 years, guiding clients, which range from corporate executives and celebrities to passionate homeowners, to develop their personal home portfolios.
+Her unique approach helps navigate them through the creative process using a combination of color mapping, layering, mindfulness, and artistic flair.

 Being East Coast and West Coast is not a challenge, partly because it’s so familiar now and I use the three hour time difference to my advantage - with early morning set up (and my tea, of course).
-Mid-day, I log in to my office and during the evening, I follow up, so that allows me to overlap and extend my working day.
-Plus, I have long-established clients and contacts and have carved out a routine.
-My California-based clients my like to hear about life on the East Coast and vice versa.
-We all like the diversity.
+By mid morning, I log in to my office here and during the evening it’s all follow up, so that allows me to overlap and extend my working day.
+Plus, I have long-established clients and contacts and have carved out a routine that works all round.
+My California-based clients like to hear about life on the East Coast and vice versa.
+We all appreciate the diversity.

-Being from the UK and still knowing my way around London pretty well is helpful.
+Being from the UK and still knowing my way around London pretty well, is helpful.
 I am reconciled to the fact that I’m always a day behind with UK correspondence - that’s just the way it is.
-I love going to the London shows and visiting UK vendors for alternate visual ideas that invigorate me and give me a fresh perspective to bring back to the States.
+I love going to the London shows, galleries and visiting UK vendors for alternate materials that invigorate me and give me a renewed perspective to bring back to the States.

 I’m a Cancerian, a real homebody.
 Part of my style comes from wanting something homey, that provides a sense of belonging, embracement, and functionality to the many facets of my life.
-Home and design is strongly intuitive for me.
-I like the history of design and establishing a classic foundation with my own spin on it.
-Comfort really matters to me, so I think you should splurge on the basics like good couches and beds.
-Keeping things tactile by mixing textures and finishes, room ambiance and mood - layering things in I find to making it personal.
-Home is a daily experience and It’s those small details we add that give it our own sense of style
+Home and design are strongly intuitive for me.
+I appreciate the wealth of history in design and establishing a classic foundation with my own appropriate spin on it.
+Comfort really matters to me ( as beautified as possible ) so I think you should splurge on the basics like good couches and beds.
+Keeping things tactile by mixing materials, textures, and finishes, developing a cohesive mood layering things in, I find makes it personal.
+Home is a daily experience and it’s attention to those small details we add that give it our own sense of style and character.

 I’m always switching things around.
 When I’m out and about I often see something that triggers an idea or I find a "must have" piece, so I’m always painting a wall or adding something new to re-align the balance between objects.
 It's an obsession.

-At the beginning, 110%.
+In the beginning, 110%.
 I need to draw out their expectations and note their preferences and prejudices and how rooted these thoughts are.
 Otherwise, you’ll miss the main objective.
 How well I know the client depends on how open and honest we can be as a team.
-I deliver a visual outline for them to review with me, and then try and keep it to myself with just weekly sessions as my team and I assemble, craft, implement, and final deliver.
-There is a point when I need separate time to work freely on the vision with no client interference, which could disrupt the aesthetic balance.
+I deliver a detailed visual outline for them to review with me, but then try to keep it to myself with just weekly sessions as my team and I assemble, craft, implement, and final deliver.
+There is a point when I need separate time to work freely on the vision with no client involvement, which could disrupt the aesthetic balance.
 We need some positive client surprises in our final delivery!
 Throughout the process, I do keep them in the loop on timeline/budget/project condition, etc. so there are no surprises.
 I never want them asking me what the "status" is, and in these more trying times with extended product delays, the channels of communication need to be more frequent and honest.

 Work hard, be kind, creative, adventurous, and trust yourself.

-Initially, if a client has never worked with a designer before they often have a hard time truly letting go of the reigns to the designer and understanding the timeline involved in honoring the design process.
+Initially, if a client has never worked with a designer before they often have a hard time fully relinquishing the project and understanding the timelines involved in honoring the design process.
 So, it is my role to build trust, accept early client jitters and build confidence that I am listening and observant to every nuance of the project and have their wellbeing at heart.
 We have no magic wand to make it all happen overnight.
-For customers to gain patience and real authentic understanding to the full process is a hurdle.
-Things take time to make, craft, select and make sure they are the very best choices.
+For customers to gain patience and real authentic understanding and enjoyment of the full process, is a necessary journey.
+Things take time to resource, collate and craft to ensure they are the very best choices.
 Instant gratification is not a part of the program, the reality is far removed from many of the TV home shows, in my opinion.

 I never work directly with clients and budget, I have in-house staff for this.
 My relationship with clients is artistic and creative.
 I’m a firm believer in keeping budget and style separate for a positive relationship.
-That said, budgets do need to be established, and I try and put 20% of the budget aside from day one, as the emergency fund.
+That said, budgets do need to be established, and I try to put 20% of the budget aside from day one, as the emergency fund.
 The project is reviewed and broken into the necessary stages of work - with a cap on each stage from the budget.
-This keeps us on point with decision making.
-If we go over on something, we know it has to be accounted for from something else and allow for that concession.
+This keeps us on point with decision-making.
+If we go over on something, we know it has to be accounted forfrom something else and allow for that concession.

-I always need that 20% fund to visual pull the end project together, and though clients protest to me being firm on not using it early on, they are glad at the end.
+I always need that 20% fund to visually pull the end project together, and though clients initially protest, I know from years of practice it's solid practice, they are glad at the end in how they benefit.